joshlay/container-signals/README.md

  - `SIGQUIT`
  - `SIGABRT`

-Once the service is running, the script uses `wait` to for either the process to terminate, or a signal to be trapped.
+Once the service is running, the script uses `wait` for either the process to terminate, or a signal to be trapped.

-`tini` makes this possible -- it forwards the signals sent by the Docker daemon to the trapping script.
+`tini` makes this possible -- it forwards the signals it receives from the Docker daemon to the trapping script.

 The `_signal_handler` function in the script provides a handle for the shutdown process.